What Will Be The Digital Marketing Trends of 2017?

 Search engine algorithms will continue to change.
 With the enormous amount of information being added to the internet every second, Aggarwa predicts that search engine giants will keep on updating their algorithm to decide what content should get priority and rank higher in search engine result pages.
 He advises you to remain original, informative, and helpful to your audience, and to focus on Facebook’s algorithm and Bing’s algorithm in addition to Google’s algorithm.

-7. Online advertising will become more expensive
+7. Digital marketing trends of 2017: online advertising will become more expensive

 Following a tremendous growth in digital marketing practices over the last couple of years, the competition for online space and dominance over the internet is going to expand further, Aggarwa says.
 As the demand for top advertising spots rises, the prices for online advertising will increase.